There are many aspects of the menopause that can make a woman’s life challenging.

 These hormonal changes are responsible for the physical and biochemical changes that many women experience during this transitional period.

-First of all it’s important to say that no two women are the same, full stop!
+First of all it’s important to say that no two women are the same.

-Each individual has a different experience of the transition into menopause but some of the symptoms are the same for many of those women.
+Each individual will hvae a different experience of the transition into menopause, but some of the symptoms are common for many women.

 The most common symptoms are usually quite openly discussed: